edly-io/devstack/README.rst

 This repository is in sustained status.
 The goal is to deprecate this codebase and move the development environment setup into the repos with the application code.

-Documentation for future of devstack can be found at: `decentralized devstack`_
+Documentation for the future of devstack can be found at: `decentralized devstack`_

-Documentation for first prototype of decentralized devstack can be found at: `decentralized devstack workflows`_
+Documentation for prototype of decentralized devstack can be found at: `decentralized devstack workflows`_

 .. _decentralized devstack: https://github.com/edx/open-edx-proposals/blob/master/oeps/oep-0005/decisions/0002-why-decentralized-devstack.rst
 .. _decentralized devstack workflows: https://github.com/edx/enterprise-catalog/blob/master/docs/decentralized_devstack_workflows.rst